-- ILO 9.
-Be confidently able to apply investment management theories, tools and techniques in a variety of contexts including case studies, trading simulations and the individual thesis project. - ILO 10.
+- ILO 10.
 Evaluate appropriate theoretical frameworks for an issue or situation under consideration and to apply the technique(s) correctly. - ILO 11.
 Display practical capabilities in self-directed research, data gathering, data analysis and interpretation, report writing and presentation skills. - ILO 12.
 Carry out research using appropriate techniques and draw justifiable inferences from the data obtained. - ILO 13.
 Critically evaluate and synthesis the published literature in finance and investment. - ILO 14.
 Produce a high-quality thesis and critically evaluate the interpretations of the data.

-Overall the aim is to provide a varied, stimulating and experiential learning environment.
+Overall, the aim is to provide a varied, stimulating and experiential learning environment.
 All taught modules consist of formal lectures, in-class discussions, group and self-study.
 Group project work, reflective practice and class exercises are used to develop problem solving skills.
-The course will be supported by an electronic learning environment (VLE - Blackboard) which will be the central repository for all information relating to the course and available to the students at all times.
+The course will be supported by an electronic learning environment (VLE - Canvas) which will be the central repository for all information relating to the course and available to the students at all times.
 This will be supplemented by online module case packs.
 Additional practical expertise will be provided by visiting fellows and guest speakers.
 Each core module comprises 20 hours of class contact time with a further 80 hours of study time to consolidate learning and carry out assignments, giving 100 notional learning hours per module.
-Each elective module has 50 notional hours consisting of 15 class contact hours and a further 35 private study hours.
+Each elective module has 100 notional hours consisting of 20 class contact hours and a further 80 private study hours.
 The thesis component of the module is a total of 80 credits.